 If you’re at home, overalls or an apron will keep stray oil off your clothes.
 If you’re at the roadside in your office clothes, temporarily donning waterproof over-trousers will do a similar job.

 Disposable gloves are better (see below) but you can take ad hoc roadside measures to keep oil off your hands.
 If your chain has only derailed, it’s possible to put it back on using a stick or Biro.
 Simply hook the stick or pen under the lower run of chain and work anti-clockwise around the chainring.
 Once the top-most teeth are engaged, rotate the cranks clockwise.
 The chain should settle back in place.

 If you must grasp the chain, leave your cycling gloves on until you’ve finished.
-Even mitts are better than nothing, while long-finger cycling gloves may keep your hands completely clean.
+Even mitts are better than nothing, although long-finger cycling gloves should keep your hands completely clean.
 Not all gloves provide sufficient dexterity, so you may have no choice but to remove them.